Areej17-01/Statistics/README.md

 # Statistics
-stats concepts with codes from source of oreily's book and others
+stats concepts with codes from the source of oreily's book and others.